programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 In the MySQL Workbench menu click **Server** and then **Users and Privileges**

+Some Mac computers, like my testing laptop, don't display the **Schema Privileges** panel correctly.
+See the note below the screenshot if this happens to you.

 Click the **Add Account** button and complete the Details for account newuser dialog box:
 1. Login Name: **newspaper_search_results_user**
 2. Authentication Type: select **Standard**